Dtech-Dbug/myFirstTsx/README.md

 #### tsconfig.json? 🤯

 the tsconfig.json is a file that defines the tsc compile behaviour. it can be edited/customized as per requirements.

+### wriitng your first typescript codes to solve a coding problem

+now that we know what typescript is and little bit of how it works behinf the scenes, we can actually get started w/ writing our very first typescript codes.

+excited?